motech/motech/docs/source/development/repositories.rst

 MOTECH Modules
 ==============
-This repo is the future home of all optional MOTECH modules.
-It will replace the Campaigns, Medical Records, and Communications repos discussed later in this document.
+This repo is the home of all optional MOTECH modules.

 * GitHub Repository